-Chevron is one of the world's largest producer of geothermal energy and has major operations in Indonesia.
+Chevron is one of the world's leading producers of geothermal energy and has major operations in Indonesia.
 Geothermal energy is created by the heat of the earth.
 It generates reliable power and emits almost no greenhouse gases.

-Chevron owns and operates the Salak project.
-It is one of the largest geothermal operations in the world, with a total operating capacity of 377 megawatts.
+Chevron owns the Salak project, one of the largest geothermal operations in the world.
+The field supplies steam to a six-unit power plant—three of which are company-owned—with a total operating capacity of 377 megawatts.

-The combined output from our Darajat and Salak geothermal operations now produces sufficient renewable energy that enough to meet the needs of millions of people in Indonesia
+The combined output from our Darajat and Salak geothermal operations now produces sufficient renewable energy to supply approximately 3 million homes in Indonesia.

 Chevron also operates and has a 95 percent interest in the North Duri Cogeneration Plant in Sumatra, which supplies up to 300 megawatts of electrical power to CPI as well as steam in support of CPI's Duri steamflood project.